sa-concept-refactoring/doc/chapters/analysis.typ

 The LLVM project @llvm_github is a collection of modular and reusable compiler and toolchain technologies.
 One of the primary sub-projects is Clang which is a "LLVM native" C/C++/Objective-C compiler.

-@llvm_illustration illustrates on how hte sub-projects are compiled.
+@llvm_illustration illustrates how the sub-projects are compiled.

 #figure(
   image("../images/llvm_architecture.jpeg", width: 80%),